Malamrousi/UpTodo_app/README.md

 display a reasonable layout on different screen sizes!
 - **smooth_page_indicator: ^1.2.0+3**: Page indicators are a crucial part of any app that involves multiple pages.

+## Branching Strategy

+The development process of the **UpTodo** app follows a structured branching strategy to ensure smooth collaboration and effective code management:

+- **`feature/*` Branches**: These branches are used for working on new features, UI improvements, or fixing bugs.
+Each feature or bug fix is developed in a separate `feature` branch, such as `feature/onboarding-screen` or `feature/bug-fix`.

+- **Pull Requests to `development`**: Once a feature or bug fix is completed, a pull request is created to merge the changes into the `development` branch.
+This allows for review and testing before integrating the changes.

+- **`development` Branch**: This is the main branch for ongoing development work.
+It is used to integrate completed features and bug fixes.
+Testing and adjustments are often done here before the final release.

+- **Pull Requests to `main`**: After completing all planned features and ensuring the stability of the `development` branch, a pull request is created to merge changes into the `main` branch.
+This step is done when the project reaches a stable version and is ready for release.

+- **`main` Branch**: The `main` branch holds the production-ready code.
+It is updated only through pull requests from `development` to ensure that the released code is stable and thoroughly tested.